w3c/webrtc-rtptransport/README.md

-# WebRTC-RtpTransport
+# RtpTransport

-A proposed API that allows web applications to send and receive packets.
+A proposed API that allows web applications to directly send and receive network packets peer-to-peer, targeting realtime media and similar traffic.

 The RTCTransport API enables web applications to support:
 - Custom payloads (ML-based audio codecs)